 The unique design of the trails incorporates surface floats which are close to points of interest and are noted on a waterproof swim card.
 The trails have become a 'must do' on Magnetic Island.
 In 2016 the Snorkel Trails were simplified with a single swim card for both trails and only surface floats for the location.
 Cleaning.of the floats and ropes are done with scrub brushes and paint scrapers about every 3 weeks.
 I maintain these trails with helpers from Pleasure Divers and friends.

 We can say that there are no other continental islands off Northern Queensland other than Magnetic Island where visitors can get to relatively cheaply by ferry, to see these magnificent animals just off the beautiful beaches.
 Both Base Backpackers Magnetic Island continues to sponsor the Snorkel Trails and along with Sealink ferries who helped sponsor the translocation of these clams.
 There are two snorkel trails: one at Nelly Bay near Base Backpackers (5 surface floats) and one at Geoffrey Bay near the Wallaby feeding area and near the Moltke wreck (4 surface floats).

-The videos of the two trails taken on 12 August 2020 can be found at the two links of Youtube:
+The videos of the two trails taken on 12 August 2020 can be found at:

 ABOVE: View the Geoffrey Bay Snorkel Trail float system.

 ABOVE: View the Nelly Bay Snorkel Trail float system.

 ABOVE: The giant cams Tridacna gigas can now be seen in the Magnetic Island Snorkel Trails.

 While Dr. Braley and Dr. Andy Lewis were obtaining GPS positions for the surface floats at Geoffrey Bay they located a WW2 propeller and engine block which some locals had talked about.